newlandsvalley/elm-abc-parser/README.md

 Limitations
 -----------

 ABC Headers have been implemented.
-In the tune body, bar lines, notes and ties have been implemented, rests and tuplets are partly finished.
-Slurs, chords, articulations, annotations and decorations have not been started.
+In the tune body, bar lines, notes ties, chords and chord symbols have been implemented, rests and tuplets are partly finished.
+Slurs,  articulations, annotations and decorations have not been started.